The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

 In 2008 MACVAD acquired TOPLINE MARKETING, a national NZ merchandising company.
 TOPLINE MARKETING compliments MACVAD’s core business being able to assist in the in-store merchandising of its lines.
 TOPLINE MARKETING has built a strong presence in NZ supermarkets and a great portfolio of brands that it represents in those channels.

 2011 saw the opening of a South African office based in Johannesburg to support the burgeoning business relationships that were being driven by Guido Lorenzini in that region.
-Sharl Short has done the large trip many times back to his homeland to help support this team.
+Sharl Short now a Director has done the large trip many times back to his homeland to help support this team.

 2012 saw MACVAD open an overseas office for the 3rd year in a row and the 5th time in the last 9 years- this time in Toronto, Canada Led by Hamish Miller from NZ, MACVAD's business had reached a level where a local presence was needed.